This article was originally published on December 20, 2024, and updated on April 15, 2026.

 13. Dispatch fees

-Maximize your savings with TruckSmarter: your partner on the road
+Maximize your savings with TruckSmarter

 Written by